griffinbank/rules_clojure/design.md

 CLJ-1544: If a jar in the URLClassLoader contains an AOT'd call site of a protocol, and the protocol definition is not AOT'd, things will break.
 This is because the java interface will be compiled and stored in the clojure.lang.DynamicClassLoader.
-The DCL is a child of the URLClassloader, so the call site in the parent classloader can't find the AOT'd definition due to the Visibility Principle.
-There are two
-solutions: AOT the protocol definition as well (so both live in the URLClassLoader), or use DCL/addURL so both live in c.l.DCL.
+The DCL is a child of the application classloader, so the call site in the parent classloader can't find the AOT'd definition due to the Visibility Principle.
+There are two solutions: AOT the protocol definition as well (so both live in the app classloader), or use DCL/addURL so both live in c.l.DCL.
 AOTing the protocol and not AOTing the call site is fine, because the call site can look up the classloader hierarchy to find the interface backing the protocol.

 If an AOT'd ns contains a protocol or deftype, the resulting classfile should appear in exactly one jar: if the classfiles